pyrddlgym-project/pyRDDLGym/docs/rddl.rst

      - Samples a real value from a Uniform distribution with given lower and upper bounds
      - Yes
    * - ``Exponential(scale)``
-     - Samples a real value from an Exponential distribution with mean ``scale``
+     - Samples a real value from an Exponential distribution given scale
      - Yes
    * - ``Weibull(shape, scale)``
      - Samples a real value from a Weibull distribution with given shape and scale parameters